zen-xu/ghostty/README.md

 ```

 You can verify you have a release version by checking the filesize of the
 built binary (`zig-out/bin/ghostty`).
-The release version should be less
+The release version should be significantly
-than 5 MB on all platforms.
-The debug version is around 70MB.
+smaller than debug builds.
+On Linux, the release build is around 31MB while the
+debug build is around 145MB.

 When using the GTK runtime (`-Dapp-runtime=gtk`) a release build will
 use a [single-instance application](https://developer.gnome.org/documentation/tutorials/application.html).